AnuthamKrishnan/Voyage-Ventures/README.md

 Backend work(Sql database, maintaining data and relevant functions, procedures and queries) was mainly handled by Aditya and Sankalp.

 The project was a fun and overwhelming experience.
+We learnt more about databases and the processes involved in making large scale systems.
 We learnt about how things get complex when scaled up.
 Planning in advanced using E-R diagram is essential.

 ## Technologies used

 **Backend**: Oracle SQL 11g

 **Frontend**: C#

 ## Features